rajatsen91/CCIT/README.md

 ```

+__ We suggest normalizing each column of the data either standard normalization or bringing all values in each column in the range [0,1], for the best performance__

 Note that when ```Z is None ```, it produces a pvalue for independence test between X and Y.

 __It is recommended to recale all columns of the data by standard deviation__